jeremyvii/vs-docblockr/README.md

 * TypeScript
 * Vue.js

-More languages to come in the future.
+More languages will be implemented in the future.

 ## Usage